 Burka

-Full length veil for women covering the entire body with only a netted screen for viewing.
+A full-length veil for women covers the entire body with only a netted screen for viewing.

 Chadar

-Long black cloak-like garment used as a veil in many parts of southern Asia and Iran worn over a smaller headscarf.
+A long black cloak-like garment used as a veil in many parts of southern Asia and Iran is worn over a smaller headscarf.

 Coif

-A white coif and black veil are part of a Christian nun’s habit.
+A white coif and a black veil are part of a Christian nun’s habit.

 Doa Gaun